HTML Tools

 FAQ

-What does HTML escaping do?
+What characters does HTML escape typically change?